Cable Front Raise: Muscles Worked, Benefits, Tips

 2. Stand facing away from the machine and grip the handle with your right hand using an overhand grip (palm facing down).

 3. For balance, stagger your feet.
-The foot in front should be the one that is opposite to your working arm.
+The foot in front should be opposite your working arm.

-4. Keeping your elbow very slightly flexed, exhale as you raise the stirrup (handle) forward and upward in a semicircular motion until your arm is above horizontal.
+4. Exhale as you raise the stirrup (handle) forward and upward in a semicircular motion until your arm is above the horizontal.

 5. Hold for a count of two.
 Inhale as you slowly reverse the motion and lower the stirrup to the starting position.